Welcome YOUR TURN

 Own repo + CEO

-Winners spin out into their own company.
-The factory moves on.
+Winners get their own company.
+The Factory moves on.

 DEMO · VALIDATE ONE LIVE · ~8 MIN